Perceptus/nsapple/README.md

 * Runs on cellular, wi-fi, or connected to your phone.
 * Code - Some Rebasing, Improved Variable Naming, Better Error Handling.
 This was a first step but needs more work.
 * Vastly Improved App Install in Xcode - No More Editing !
+* Update 6/15/19
+* More Accurate Determination of Basal Rate - changes to JoJo and NS bugs caused delays in displaying changes in basal rate.
+This version seems to tracl the NS pill but please report issues.
+* Faster Performance on UI Updates (removed extraneous backgrond work from Main Queue)
+* Behind the Scenes - moved to using the api/v2/properties endpoint to better determine basal rate and to eventually enable OpenAPS users (not completed yet).
+Lots of refactoring and some error handling improvements.

 # Setup
 * Simply click on the blue nsapple project file in the top left corner to show the general tab (see below).